 If at any time after setup you feel the need to test that your Microsoft 365 integration is still working as expected, simply click the Test button again.

 Like all Perch integrations, you can enable or disable Microsoft 365 log ingestion at any time by toggling the switch from OFF (gray) to ON ( purple ), or the other way around, in the Perch app.

 When disabling Microsoft 365 log ingestion, your configuration is preserved, so you won’t have to reauthorize Perch when you re-enable it.

 Microsoft 365 subscribes to these feeds:

-Perch supports all generally available Microsoft 365 plans along with GCC government plans.
+Perch supports all generally available Microsoft 365 plans with GCC support currently in the works.

 Still having trouble?
 Reach out to one or our specialists at firstname.lastname@example.org